MLHale/CYBR8480/projects/milestone1.md

 The last element of your grade for Milestone 1, is just talking to Dr. Hale about your idea and getting some feedback.
 Come prepared to discuss the technology needed, the overall idea, and your initial thoughts for how you will go about achieving it.

 ### Submission materials
-No extra materials, come prepared with your submission materials above.
+No extra materials for the discussion, come prepared with your other submission materials ready though for discussion.

-### Grading Criteria
-There is no rubric for this grade, you will get 20 points for coming to the meeting and being prepared.

 #### License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">CYBER4580 and related works</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://faculty.ist.unomaha.edu/mlhale" property="cc:attributionName" rel="cc:attributionURL">Matt Hale</a> are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.